Wall Street gathers steam as U.S. states prepare to reopen

 April 27 (Reuters) - U.S. stock markets jumped more than 1% on Monday as more states prepared to ease stay-at-home orders and investors geared up for one of the busiest weeks of quarterly earnings reports, including from tech titans Apple and Microsoft.

-Wall Street's fear gauge .VIX slipped for the fourth day to hit its lowest level in more than seven weeks.
-US/

-Colorado, Mississippi, Minnesota, Montana and Tennessee were set to join several other states in reopening businesses this week, despite disapproval from health experts as 16% of the U.S. workforce has applied for unemployment benefits.
+Wall Street's fear gauge .VIX slipped for the fourth trading day to its lowest in more than seven weeks, with Colorado, Mississippi and Tennessee set to join other states in reopening businesses this week, despite disapproval from health experts.

 Although trillions of dollars in stimulus have helped the S&P 500 .SPX recover nearly 30% from March lows, analysts say growing economic damage may cap further gains, unless there is progress on treatments for the disease.

-"There will certainly be a tsunami of negative news that will come crashing down on markets and investors.
-That is consensus.
-We have that assumption baked in," said Art Hogan, chief market strategist at National Securities in New York.

-"What we don't know is what the world looks like on the other side of this, and how much of the potential economic damage will be mitigated by the historic policy response."
+Economists expect U.S. first-quarter GDP to have contracted 4% as shutdowns crushed production, supply chains and consumer spending, sparking millions of layoffs.

+"Everyone's excited that we will reopen, and there's optimism around that but I would be a little concerned because what we really need is to return to normal for the markets to keep up with the optimism," said Julia Carlson, chief executive of Financial Freedom Wealth Management Group in Oregon.

-With the Bank of Japan rolling out more stimulus on Monday, focus this week will be on the Federal Reserve's meeting ending on Wednesday, although expectations are low for more easing by the U.S. central bank.
+After the Bank of Japan rolled out more stimulus on Monday, focus this week will be on the Federal Reserve's meeting ending on Wednesday.

-"What really matters is - are we seeing progress in terms of new case growth, particularly in the United States, or what will easing of the lockdown look like, and which sectors will be involved."
+"What really matters is - are we seeing progress in terms of new case growth, or what will easing of the lockdown look like, and which sectors will be involved."

-Caterpillar Inc CAT.N fell 1% as Morgan Stanley downgraded the heavy equipment maker to "underweight".

-Advancing issues outnumbered decliners by a 3.32-to-1 ratio on the NYSE and by a 4.24-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 3.47-to-1 ratio on the NYSE.
+Advancing issues outnumbered decliners by a 4.43-to-1 ratio on the Nasdaq.

-The S&P index recorded four new 52-week highs and no new lows, while the Nasdaq recorded 46 new highs and six new lows.
+The S&P index recorded five new 52-week highs and no new lows, while the Nasdaq recorded 56 new highs and six new lows.

 (Reporting by C Nivedita and Medha Singh in Bengaluru; Editing by Anil D'Silva, Sagarika Jaisinghani and Arun Koyyur)